-This digital marketing jargon buster is for you if you don’t know your PPC from your Pixel tracking, your SEO from your SERPS, your CRO from your CPC then this is the post for you.
+This digital marketing jargon buster is for you if you don’t know your PPC from your Pixel tracking, your SEO from your SERPS, your CRO from your CPC.
 It’s a quick and handy A-Z of digital marketing terms, you may hear when talking to a digital agency and you may find it handy to speak their language.

 As the name suggests, the analysing of data based on people’s browsing activity on the web or mobile.
 Not as sinister as you may think, it’s a way to improve the customer journey by watching what people do and looking for ways to make it better.
 They have been doing it in supermarkets for years!

 Those things on your phone right?
 Not quite.
 It can be a program that runs on your phone or tablet, but it can run in a desktop browser too.
 Most people, however, think of mobile apps when they hear the phrase.

 As the name suggests, an advert on a web page or mobile device.
 In the form of a visual banner.
 It could be any shape or size. like a real banner.

 Actually short for Web Log.
 A website you update regularly with content. usually on a specific topic.
 Like this website. its web, web, Google, company news and tech.
 It can help populate your site with relevant content and make you look a little more authoritative to those all-important search engines.

 That thing you use to surf the internet with.
 You may use Chrome, or Firefox, Opera or Internet Explorer (Edge).
 You might even be reading on a mobile, they are also using a browser.